 Slip ‘N Slide in the backyard?
 Fun.
 Slipping and sliding all over the road when you’re driving your car in rainy weather?
 Terrifying.
-Let’s take a look at what’s happening when a vehicle is hydroplaning.
+If you’ve ever hydroplaned, we’re sure you’d agree that it’s not a fun time.

 Prevent hydroplaning by reducing your speed if it’s raining or has recently rained.
 It doesn’t have to be pouring outside for hydroplaning to happen.
 Vehicle speed and road surface conditions are the major factors in hydroplaning.
 Make sure all your vehicle movements (including braking and accelerating) are gradual and careful in wet weather.
 We also recommend avoiding cruise control when the roads are wet– it can make a hydroplane a lot more dangerous.
 This is the best way to avoid skidding whether the roads are wet or not.

 If It Happens to You